 Most importantly Deep Learning algorithms allow better leverage of unstructured data by engineering their features and representations to achieve a given goal without requiring any prerequisites about the data field from the Developers who are training them.

-An impressive example was Kaggle competition won by a team of Geoffrey Hinton about automatic drug discovery — beating all the international academic community with no background in chemistry, biology or life sciences, all in just two weeks!
+An impressive example was the Kaggle competition won by a team of Geoffrey Hinton about automatic drug discovery — beating all the international academic community with no background in chemistry, biology, or life sciences, all in just two weeks!